microsoft/Open-Maps/README.md

 Microsoft is not making bulk edits or algorithmic imports in to OSM anywhere.
 We are a small team working to improve the map.

-For more information reach out the project leads [Jubal Harpster](http://www.openstreetmap.org/user/jharpster) and [Alexandra Kazakova](http://www.openstreetmap.org/user/alexkaz)
+For more information reach out to the project leads [Jubal Harpster](http://www.openstreetmap.org/user/jharpster) and [Alexandra Kazakova](http://www.openstreetmap.org/user/alexkaz) or email the entire [Open Maps Team](openmaps@microsoft.com)